NRCHKB/node-red-contrib-homekit-docker/README.md

 **Note**: Currently there is a bug in Docker's architecture detection that fails for arm32v6 - e.g. Raspberry Pi Zero or 1.
 For these devices you currently need to specify the full image tag for arm32v6.

-**Note**: As of Node-RED 2.0.0 release NodeJS 10 is considered deprecated.
-Next major NRCHKB release will drop require NodeJS >= 12.
-Using `latest-12` you can use our image with Node-RED 2.0.0 already!
+**Note**: As of Node-RED 3.0.0 release, we are no longer building docker image for version 1.
+At the same time, images with NodeJS 10 and 12 are dropped, Node-RED 2 will be shipped with NodeJS 14.
+Next major NRCHKB release will require NodeJS >= 16.

 ### Quick Start (for those already running Docker)